1-800-712-4357

 See a Licensed Medical Provider

-Even if you have not changed your mind, you need to see a licensed medical provider as soon as possible if you attempted any type of abortion without medical supervision.
-Until your appointment, don’t use tampons or have sexual intercourse.2 When you go to your appointment, bring any medicine or supplement packaging with you.
+Even if you have not changed your mind, you need to see a licensed medical provider as soon as possible if you have attempted any type of abortion without medical supervision.
+Until your appointment, don’t use tampons or have sexual intercourse.10 When you go to your appointment, bring any medicine or supplement packaging with you.
 Be honest about where you purchased any pills or supplements.
-Licensed medical providers are there to make sure you are safe and healthy, but for them to do their job you have to give them all the information they need.
+Licensed medical providers are there to make sure you are safe and healthy, but for them to do their job, you have to give them all the information they need.

 Are You Feeling Regret?